Last updated 09/09/2020

 Each label printer requires slightly different settings; review the articles for the Dymo LabelWriter 450 and Zebra LP 2824 Plus for definitive settings.

 Creating barcodes that are a good length and are readable by a scanner is the ultimate goal of printing a label.
 There are a few things you can do to optimise labels to this end.

 Barcode lines can often become unreadable if your Product Codes are very long, or include characters such as [ . - / * ].
 In these cases it is advisable to make use of the Barcode field in Cin7.
 Ideally these would be numerical codes with a length between 6 - 14 characters.

-If using the Barcode field you may also like to tick 'Show Style Code' to include a code next to the product name.
+If using the Barcode field you may also like to click the "Show Style Code" checkbox to include a code next to the product name.

 Printing labels from unsupported label printers is possible, but not recommended.
 If you are having issues printing from an unsupported label printer, take a look through the questions below and see if they help.

-This usually means Chrome's print dialogue is trying to generate the wrong size label.
+This usually means your web browser's print dialogue is trying to generate the wrong size label.
 Make sure you change your Paper Size and Margins selections to User Defined and None.
 If this does not help, you may need to make the paper size smaller in your preferences.

 First, you'll need to find out if the barcode scanner is working at all.
 Try opening a Notepad or TextEdit, then scanning a barcode that you know works.
 If the scanner is working, the code should appear on screen.
-If it doesn't you should contact you scanner manufacturer for information on how to configure the scanner.
+If it doesn't, please contact your scanner manufacturer for information on how to configure the scanner.